flaviovs/vault/README.md

 ### Client apps

 Client apps play a fundamental part in the Vault.
-They are responsible for issuing *secret requests*, and are notitified when users reply to them.
+They are responsible for issuing *secret requests*, and are notified when users reply to them.

 When created, client apps are issued an *app key* and *secret*, which